cursus-studio/texhec/core/readme/README.md

 - [ui](/core/modules/ui/readme/README.md)

 ## Challenges
-Challenge of this module is to create something on incomplete foundation (`engine`) without ending up in spagetti relations or broken code.
+Challenge of this project is to create evolving foundation (`engine`) on which (`core`) can rely while its still changing.
-It needs to balance stability and features.

-`grid` module which were made to deliver pre-mature features.
+`grid` module were made to deliver pre-mature features.
 It stores whole map in a single slice where it should chunk the map.

 ## Lines of code